 And that’s why, in this article, I’m going to discuss and recommend the best direct drive turntables under $200 on the market, so that you can have a great idea of what budget-friendly record player to buy.

-And to better help you with this, check out our interactive guide below, which contains a wide variety of popular direct drive turntables on the market.
+And to better help you with this, check out our interactive guide below, which contains a wide variety of popular direct drive (and a couple belt-drive) turntables on the market.

 Direct Drive Turntables in the Digital Age?